srkrish2/innovation17/README.md

 ```
 {
   "success": boolean,
-  "url": string,
-  "email_in_use": boolean,    //only if success=false
-  "username_taken": boolean   //only if success=false
+  "url": string,       //only if success
+  "issue": string
 }
 ```